richardkiss/pycoin/README.md

 A private Wallet object can generate a subkey whose addresses CANNOT be derived from the corresponding public Wallet object (to generate change addresses, for example).
 Set ```is_prime=True```.

+The command-line utility "genwallet" exposes a lot of this API on the command-line.

 Transaction Validation and Signing
 ----------------------------------